Wet Wrap Therapy for Severe Eczema

 Applying Moisturizer

-Once the soak is finished, the patient’s skin is patted dry, leaving it a little moist.
+Once the soak is finished, the child’s skin is patted dry, leaving it a little moist.
 Then, topical medicine is applied to the body.
 A milder medicine is applied to the face.
-This is followed by a generous application of an unscented moisturizer to the affected areas of the patient’s body.
+This is followed by a generous application of an unscented moisturizer to the affected areas of the body.

 A wet wrap treatment being applied to face and head of young boy, an eczema patient at NIH.